m3lty/Movie-Trailer-Website/README.md

 Running the entertainment_center.py script will provide an example of the HTML generated.
 The code has been pre-populated with a few of our favorite films.
 This can be accomplished using several methods.

-Using the command prompt in windows, navigate to the directory where the files are located.
+Using the command prompt in Windows, navigate to the directory where the files are located.
 This can be done by using the 'cd' command.
 For example, if the folder is located on the C: drive, in the Users folder you would type the following command:

 ```
 cd c:\Users
 ```
 Assuming you have Python installed you will then type the following command:

 ```
 py entertainment_center.py
 ```
 (If you do not have Python, you can get it [here](https://www.python.org/downloads/))